jgm/pandoc/INSTALL.md

 package repositories.
 For example, on Debian/Ubuntu, you can install it with `apt-get install haskell-platform`.

-For PDF output, you'll need LaTeX.
+By default, Pandoc creates PDFs using LaTeX.
 We recommend installing [TeX Live](https://www.tug.org/texlive/) via your package manager.
 (On Debian/Ubuntu, `apt-get install texlive`.)
+With the option `--pdf-engine`, you however can specify other programs for this task.

 ## Chrome OS